My Top 50 Video Games

 14. Lemmings (PC)

 Arguably the greatest puzzle game ever made, Lemmings is a gamer’s game.
 Anyone who grew up in the 90’s will have experienced this game at some point.
 The object of the game is to guide a hapless tribe of Lemmings from the level entry to its exit with a certain number surviving.
-To make this trickery, the little guys have to contend with cliffs, water, larva, various traps and a ticking clock.
+To make this tricky, the little guys have to contend with cliffs, water, larva, various traps and a ticking clock.
 The Lemmings can be given abilities to overcome these obstacles, but these come with a limited amount of uses.
 Ranging from fun to pull-your-hair-out maddening, Lemmings’ levels will test even the sharpest of minds.
 If you’ve never played Lemmings there are heaps and heaps of options for you to do so, such as fan remakes of the original game or the new (but not very good) Android/ iOS re-boot.

 13. Uru: Ages Beyond Myst (PC)